 Under pressure to speed software delivery, IT organizations have adopted modern methods (Agile, DevOps, Lean and Continuous Delivery) and have invested in best-of-breed tools from multiple vendors… but many aren’t seeing the results they were expecting.

-Webinar Series: Doing Analytics Right - Part 3: Building the Analytics Environment
+Webinar Series: Doing Analytics Right

-Analytics done wrong - an analytics solution that is not well-matched to your organization, can have unintended negative consequences and can be a poor investment.
-Analytics done right can enhance productivity, predictability, alignment and morale.
-In this webinar we explain the principles and practices of choosing and implementing the right measures to instrument your development processes.
+Every business process can benefit from instrumentation with analytics and feedback loops - particularly now in our world of Big Data and Big Data analytic techniques.
+Analytics can enhance productivity, predictability, alignment and morale.
+In this webinar series we explain the principles and practices of choosing and implementing the right measures to instrument your development processes.

 Part 1: Selecting Analytics

 A Pragmatic Approach to Scaling Agile in the Enterprise